fpgasystems/hacc/docs/projects.md

 *SG’s projects are developed with HACC.*

 ## ACCL: Accelerated Collective Communication Library
-ACCL is designed to enable compute kernels resident in FPGA fabric to communicate directly under host supervision but without requiring data movement between the FPGA and host.
+ACCL enables computing kernels resident in the FPGA fabric to communicate directly under host supervision without requiring data movement between the FPGA and host.
 Instead, ACCL uses Vitis-compatible TCP and UDP stacks to connect FPGAs directly over Ethernet at up to 100 Gbps on Alveo cards.

 [See ACCL on GitHub.](https://github.com/Xilinx/ACCL)